ToposInstitute/RelationalThinking-Book/chp3-schemas-part2.md

 `refl ; tgt = id`

 Equations like this are known as **commutativity conditions**.
-When we combine a blueprint with some commutativity conditions that the underlying maps must satisfy, we get what's called a **schema**.
+These commutativity conditions that the underlying maps must satisfy are also part of the schema.
+So, schemas are more than directed graphs.
 Schemas are our fundamental mechanism for encoding things in AlgebraicJulia.
 Here is the schema for reflexive graphs:

 ```{image} assets/Ch3/ReflexiveGraphSchema.png
 :alt: Whoopsy!